 SEM’s cool cousin offers exceptional PPC opportunities

 Paid search has long earned its place as a priority channel in most pharma media plans.
-Not only does it capture an audience actively looking for information or services, but it’s also highly cost effective as you pay only for exposures that spark engagement.
-The benefits of PPC advertising are now available across many channels and platforms, offering pharma marketers more opportunity to effectively scale, but few offer more impact than our beloved social mammoth— Facebook.
+Not only does it capture an audience actively looking for information or services, but it’s also highly cost-effective as you pay only for exposures that spark engagement.
+The benefits of ppc agency advertising are now available across many channels and platforms, offering pharma marketers more opportunity to effectively scale, but few offer more impact than our beloved social mammoth- Facebook.

-Facebook targeting is based on four categories (location, demographics, interests and behaviors) which lend themselves to highly specialized targeting.
+Facebook targeting is based on four categories (location, demographics, interests and behaviors) along with retargeting capabilities.
 For instance, you might introduce a new disease education website about juvenile arthritis to stay at home moms of young children living in the U.S. active in support groups.
 If you have a database of caregivers who have opted in to receive information, Facebook’s advance targeting tools allow you to remarket to them as well as those who’ve already visited your disease awareness website.
 You can also target people who are similar to your current enrollees using Lookalike Audiences.
 After selecting your criteria, Facebook estimates the reach of your ad based on your budget.

 A variety of visual formats further elevates Facebook from traditional SEM.
 Unlike SEM’s text-based ads, Facebook offers multiple media formats, such as carousel images and video, to support richer messaging and drive deeper engagement.
 For pharma scenarios, Facebook’s cost per click is also generally lower than that of SEM, making it a strong contender for media investment.
 Both offer retargeting and we recommend it as a PPC tactic where it aligns with medical and regulatory guidelines.